Cubic-Vyper/Duck-Blinky/README.md

 | PCB | This will connect everything | 5 | 4.00 | [Link to Listing](http://jlcpcb.com/) | JLCPCB |

 The edge of the pcb is a exposed soldering pad because it looks cool.
+To power the pcb conect 5v power and ground to the 2-pin connector, rotate the screw to adjust the speed of the lights.
 PCB:

 <img width="782" height="652" alt="image" src="https://github.com/user-attachments/assets/e2c611fb-7671-4059-98a8-f00ea031509c" />